 Welcome back to Air Fryer Bro and to another one of my bro meals!
 There are lots of things we have gotten used to cooking in regular ovens that we sometimes are not sure how to deal with in an air fryer.
-Today, we are tackling one of those things from the frozen food aisle…the frozen corn dog!
+Today, we are tackling one of those things from the frozen food aisle.
+I can’t how many times I’ve heard people ask me ‘Can I air fry frozen mini corn dogs?’, so let’s put the record straight today!!

-If you have ever wondered if frozen corn dogs can be cooked in an air fryer, please read on.
-And if you want to miss out on all my experimentation and jump to the instructions, simply scroll down to the recipe card at the bottom 🙂
+If you have ever wondered if frozen corn dogs can be cooked with the air fryer cooking method, please read on.
+And if you want to miss out on all my experimentation and jump to the instructions, simply scroll down to the recipe card at the bottom 🙂 Pull your favorite brand of corn dogs out of your freezer!
+Let’s get out air fry on!!

 My Frozen Corn Dogs

 You may scoff that these are not true authentic corn dogs, but upon further inspection they seem pretty close to me.
-The only slight downside is the fact these are mini corn dogs, not the full-sized variety.
+The only slight downside is the fact these are mini corn dogs (otherwise known as corn dog bites), not the full-sized variety.

 The main thing with cooking in the air fryer is timing, as it differs from the main cooking instructions on the packet.
 Hopefully, after my experimentation, you will know exactly what to do 🙂

 This is the million dollar question right now, what is the air fried cook time for these frozen corn dogs!!
+Air fryer recipes for frozen corn dogs aren’t exactly readily available!
 My usual approach is to take the same temperature from the oven cooking instructions (preferably for a fan oven) and then half the recommended cooking time from that.

 As you can see above, Tesco’s recommended a fan oven temperature of 170 degrees Celsius or 338 Fahrenheit (or as close as your air fryer can get!), so this is the temperature I dialed into my air fryer 🙂 As the packet had also said 18-20 minutes I thought 10 minutes would be perfect.

 After a ten-minute blast in my air fryer basket, I took a look, and all seemed to be good to go!
-The outside was super crispy to the touch, so I dove right in and took a bite.
+The outside of the cornmeal batter was super crispy to the touch, so I dove right in and took a bite.
 At first I thought they were perfectly cooked through, but at one point I got a slight hint of cold sausage!
 Not good 🙂

-So I wacked another batch in for 12 minutes to see if that was the perfect time, and it really was.
+So I whacked another batch in for 12 minutes to see if that was the perfect time, and it really was.
 Although it didn’t change much to the corn dogs still crisp outside, the inside was well and truly cooked through this time.
-Air fried corn dog heaven 🙂
+Air fried corn dog heaven 🙂 And in less time than you would get in a conventional oven.

 Anything Else to Consider?